 Memorable Manitobans: Jaroslaw “Slaw” Rebchuk (1907-1996)

-He died on 15 January 1996 at the age of 88 and is buried at Holy Family Cemetery.
+He died on 15 January 1996 at the age of 88 and is buried in the Holy Family Cemetery.

 Birth registration, Manitoba Vital Statistics.